-This an exciting opportunity to join a friendly, busy and successful team.
-Matrix's core values are at the heart of everything we do and successful candidates will need to demonstrate support of these.
+Matrix’s Core Values are at the heart of everything that we do, and successful candidates will need to demonstrate support of these in their work and professional relationships.
 Please see our core values here.

 Positive Action Statement

 Matrix strives to be an equal opportunities employer and is committed to diversity amongst its staff and members, including supporting flexible working.
-We therefore encourage and welcome applications from women, people of minority ethnic origin, people with disabilities and LGBT+ candidates, as well as candidates from other groups which are underrepresented in the legal sector.
-We will make reasonable adjustments to enable disabled candidates to demonstrate their suitability for the position.
+We therefore encourage and welcome applications from women, Black, Asian and minority ethnic individuals, disabled people, neurodiverse candidates and those who are LGBT+, as well as candidates from other groups which are underrepresented in the legal sector.
+We will make reasonable adjustments to enable disabled or neurodiverse candidates (including where a mental health issue is classified as a disability) to demonstrate their suitability for the position.

 Matrix has identified that the number of barristers who are Black and/or women is disproportionately low in Matrix/at the Bar and in the event that two candidates for this position are equally qualified, a tie-break provision (whereby preference may be given to candidates on the basis of the protected characteristics of sex and/or colour) may be applied if appropriate.